FanruiC/LinuxSetup/workplan/README.md

 - [ ] Learn some Error analysis in data science for checking stable flow or not
 - [ ] Learn 数值分析！
 - [ ] What is erro norm?
 In nek it's normvc() subroutine
+## 21 Apr 24
+- [ ] Talking with Justing on normvc subroutine of Nek: BM1, semi, H1, L2 norms